aws-amplify/docs/docs/start/getting-started/fragments/android/native_add-api.md

   </amplify-block>
   </amplify-block-switcher>

 1. Run the application.
-This will create a new Todo item and synchronize it to the backend called "Build Android application."
-Additionally, it subscribes to Hub – our lightweight publish/subscribe mechanism to allow an application to be notified of events – for any items created on the cloud and synchronized locally and logs those Todo items.
+This will synchronize the existing local Todo items to the cloud.
+The above snippet subscribes to Hub – our lightweight publish/subscribe mechanism to allow an application to be notified of events – for any items created on the cloud and synchronized locally and logs those Todo items.

 1. Open up a terminal window.
 You can use an external terminal or the integrated terminal in Android Studio.
 In the terminal, run `amplify api console`.
 When prompted, select **GraphQL**.
 This will open the AWS AppSync console.